aws/aws-toolkit-common/telemetry/telemetryformat.md

 ]
 ```

 These are then used to generate functions that take arguments pertaining to metrics.
-For a concrete example:

 ### Global Arguments

 _Additionally_ two additional global arguments that can be appended to any generated telemetry call.

 ```
 // The time that the event took place